 The project is part of the Australian and Victorian governments’ more than $1 billion investment in the staged upgrade of the Geelong Line.

-The project will deliver the critical upgrades needed between South Geelong and Waurn Ponds to enable 5 train services per hour during the peaks and 3 per hour between the peaks for Marshall and Waurn Ponds stations.
+The project will deliver the critical upgrades between South Geelong and Waurn Ponds to enable 5 train services per hour during peak hours, and 3 per hour off peak for Marshall and Waurn Ponds stations.

 The project includes:

-The Djilang Alliance, comprising McConnell Dowell, Downer, Arup and WSP Australia, has been appointed to deliver the project.
+The Djilang Alliance (McConnell Dowell, Downer, Arup and WSP Australia) will deliver the project.

-An online industry briefing session was held in August 2022, detailing opportunities for local contractors and suppliers.
+An online industry briefing session for local contractors and suppliers ran in August 2022.

-The What We Heard report (PDF, 2.3 MB) showcases the feedback and suggestions received during our first round of community consultation undertaken in August 2021.
+The What We Heard report (PDF) showcases the feedback and suggestions received during our first round of community consultation undertaken in August 2021.